How to Stream Live Video on a Website

 Whichever type of encoder you choose, you’ll need to connect it to an online infrastructure that can deliver your live stream to your audience.

 The right host makes it easy to stream live video on a website.
-A good streaming service includes online configuration tools that enable to content security, the embedding of your streams on websites, revenue generating via a pay-per-view system, etc.
+A good streaming service includes online configuration tools that enable content security, the embedding of your streams on websites, revenue-generating via a pay-per-view system, etc. And if you have specific business needs, for example, China video hosting, make sure your streaming solution supports this before committing.

 How to Stream Live Video on a Website